azfarsyal/azfar-rails-pizza-overview/README.md

         $ bundle exec overcommit --install
 ## Testing

-- We are using rspec-rails for the purpose of testing.
+- Using rspec-rails for the purpose of testing.
 To execute test cases, run the following command:
    ```shell
    $ bundle exec rspec